codejones-hub/plutus/doc/tutorials/contract-testing.rst

    the guess is wrong, the transaction is not accepted, and nothing changes.

-As an extra wrinkle, when the first player creates the contract, a new token is also forged.
+As an extra wrinkle, when the first player locks the prize, a new token is also forged.
 Only the player currently holding the token is allowed to make a guess--which gives us an opportunity to illustrate forging and passing around tokens.